© 2025 SDPB

 Image - $20GoldPiece.jpg

-Frustrated, four of the robbers were forcing the passengers to give up their money, while two of them stayed in the security car and accidently kicked open a small wooden box laying next to the safe.
-In it they found what turned out to be 60-thousand dollars worth of $20 gold coins.
-What started out as a robbery of ‘slim pickins’ turned out to be a ‘strike it rich’.
+Frustrated, four of the robbers forced the passengers to give up their money, while two of them stayed in the security car and accidentally kicked open a small wooden box next to the safe.
+In it, they found what turned out to be $60,000 worth of gold coins.
+What started out as a robbery of ‘slim pickings’ turned out to be a ‘strike it rich’ robbery.

 Meanwhile, while the robbers were fleecing the passengers, one man, Alfred Thomas Feay, a resident of the newly formed town of Custer City, Dakota Territory, was quietly stuffing over $400 in cash he carried, into his overcoat sleeves….keeping $10 out to contribute to the robbers.
 The robbers never found his money.